WORKFORCE AND SKILLS

 With a strong work ethic, a stable workforce, low levels of industrial dispute and a low rate of unemployment, it’s easy to see why Goulburn is a destination for many businesses to start-up or relocate to.

 Goulburn Mulwaree is a net exporter of labour.
-According to the 2016 Census, 18% of our residents work outside the area, with the work location of a further 4.5% unknown.
-In 2016, Goulburn Mulwaree’s largest labour surpluses (more residents than local jobs) were in the following sectors:
+According to the 2021 Census, 19% of our residents work outside the area.
+In 2021, Goulburn Mulwaree’s largest labour surpluses (more residents than local jobs) were in the following sectors:

 - Information, Media and Telecommunications